MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Remove-VMGpuPartitionAdapter.md

 Remove-VMGpuPartitionAdapter -VM $testvm -AdapterId $GPUpartiton[0].id
 ```

-Remove a specific partition in a VM.
+This example removes a specific partition object from a specific VM.

 ## PARAMETERS